Mosquito Borne Diseases: Chikungunya

 Chikungunya virus is spread to people by an infected mosquito.
 An infection of this disease can cause headache, high fever, nausea, severe joint pains, rash, and vomiting.
 Originally, this virus can be found only in Africa, Asia, and Europe.
-In 2013, however, cases have been found in the Americas as well, on islands in the Carribean.
+In 2013, however, cases have been found in the Americas as well, on islands in the Caribbean.
 Due to advancements in technology, specifically in travel, the United States has never been so vulnerable to this disease as it is now.
-There is always a risk of transmission now because there are new travellers going in and out of the country each day.
+There is always a risk of transmission now because there are new travelers going in and out of the country each day.

 Chikungunya in the United States

 Chikungunya was not known to the United States up until around 2013, so you can probably forgive me if I thought it was a small Japanese town.
 Usually, all documented cases of chikungunya are from people who traveled to places where chikungunya can be found, then coming back home infected already.
 Unfortunately, experts fear that it would only be a matter of time before this disease would be in this country, because the mosquito type that causes it, the Aedes aegypti, have already managed to find its way here in the United States.